Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Discussion

 \section{Discussion}

-\textbf{Broadening the framework.} RSM covers most affine flow-based RL fine-tuning methods, but several related objectives lie slightly outside its most direct formulation.
-Reward-weighted MLE methods such as ReFL~\cite{ImageReward} also fit within the broader Soft RL picture, although we did not study them here because they currently underperform the methods considered in this paper.
-Our method is also closely related to entropy-regularized optimal control in the absence of trust-region regularization (Appendix~\ref{appendix:optimal_control}), implying further unification with methods based on stochastic optimal control~\cite{domingo-enrich2025adjoint,schrodinger-follmer-sampler,vargas2022bayesian}.
-Related ideas may also extend beyond training-time alignment: Appendix~\ref{appendix:inference_time_scaling} shows that inference-time methods such as DNO~\cite{tang2025inferencetime} rely on closely related zeroth-order principles, but update the initial noise rather than the reverse-generation policy.
-DiffusionNFT is likewise closely related, as a form of reward-weighted regression connected to Soft RL; Appendix~\ref{appendix:temp-diffusionnft} discusses this relation in more detail.
-Within first-order methods, another promising extension is to learn stronger value-gradient critics: existing auxiliary networks $g_\phi$ often collapse under weak supervision, and better bootstrapped or consistency-based targets may provide lower-variance guidance without the bias of shallow lookahead.
+\textbf{Broadening the framework.} RSM covers most affine flow-based RL fine-tuning methods, but several related objectives lie just outside its most direct formulation.
+These include reward-weighted MLE (e.g., ReFL~\cite{ImageReward}) and soft Q-learning, which are also subsets of soft RL but admit slightly different gradients~\cite{schulman2018equivalencepolicygradientssoft} (see Appendix~\ref{appendix:hard-soft-value} for details).
+Our method is also closely related to entropy-regularized optimal control in the absence of trust-region regularization (Appendix~\ref{appendix:optimal_control}), suggesting further unification with stochastic optimal control methods~\cite{domingo-enrich2025adjoint,schrodinger-follmer-sampler,vargas2022bayesian}.
+DiffusionNFT is likewise closely related, as a form of reward-weighted regression connected to Soft RL (see Appendix~\ref{appendix:temp-diffusionnft}).
+Within first-order methods, a promising direction is better critic learning~\cite{jensen2026value,zhao2025scoreasaction}, since existing auxiliary networks $g_\phi$ often collapse under weak supervision and may benefit from better bootstrapped or consistency-based targets.
+Related ideas may also extend to inference-time alignment, which can also be understood through the lens of value gradients~\cite{uehara2025inferencetimealignmentdiffusionmodels,holderrieth2026diamondmapsefficientreward}.
+Appendix~\ref{appendix:inference_time_scaling} shows that methods such as DNO~\cite{tang2025inferencetime} rely on closely related zeroth-order principles.